What will you learn in this course?

 This week focus on leadership and communication.
 We will look at some starting points for leadership, learn about psychological barriers to change and ways to communicate.
 The week finishes with laying the ground work for your leadership plan.

-In the final week of the course, we will also discuss the value of personal integrity in leadership.
+In the final week of the course we will look at different strategies for change and change processes at different societal levels.
 Finally we will wrap up the course and share what we have done during our five weeks together, including finishing the leadership plan.

 Applying climate change leadership in your own context